Sutto/slugged/README.md

 2. Support for slug history (e.g. if a users slug changes, it will record the old slug)
 3. Simple defaulting for slugs to UUID's (to avoid showing ID's.)
 4. Built on ActiveRecord 3.0
+5. If stringex is installed, uses stringex's transliteration stuff

+### Why? ###

+I love the idea of friendly\_id, and most of the implementation but it felt bloated to me and my experiences on getting it to work correctly with Rails 3 left a base taste in my mouth / was altogether hacky.

+Pseudocephalopod is very much inspired by friendly id but with a much simpler codebase and built to work on Rails 3 from the start.

 ## Usage ##